deb-control

 long-description

-on the first line (after the Description field).
-The following
+the first line (after the Description field).
+The following lines

-lines should be used as a longer, more detailed description.
+should be used as a longer, more detailed description.
+Each line of

-Each line of the long description must be preceded by a space,
+the long description must be preceded by a space, and blank lines

-and blank lines in the long description must contain a single
+in the long description must contain a single '.' following the

 Section: section

-on the software that it installs.
-Some common sections are
+the software that it installs.
+Some common sections are utils,

 Priority: priority

-a whole.
-Common priorities are required, standard, optional,
+whole.
+Common priorities are required, standard, optional, extra,

 The Section and Priority fields usually have a defined set of accepted